HonakerM/MTConnect-Python-Agent/README.md

 ```

 The instance requires a xml file with the device descriptions.
 The default location is `./device.xml`.
 This can be changed by setting the loc value as shown below.
 This file is in the format of the `Device` element xml and will be returned by the `probe` command.
+Be aware that only one device is currently supported.
+There are plans to support multiple devices in the future.

 ```
 instance = mtconnect.MTconnect(loc='./other_device.xml')